I use ley lines for ghost hunting. It’s how I discover haunted places that others overlook.

 In this book, I’ll show you how to find ley lines (sometimes called “energy lines”) that seem to connect paranormal, sacred, and unusual sites.

-Book ETA: 2019 (Really.
+Book ETA: 2020 (Really.
 I mean it, this time.
-2019 is my year to stay focused on my books, even if that means ignoring the Mandela Effect and everything else.)
+2020 is my year to stay focused on updating my sites and my books.
+So far, so good!)